julianxhokaxhiu/vps-powered-by-docker/README.md

 # example ./modules/mail.lan.sh
 ```

+**WARNING:** Within this stack **every** module will get an automatic LE HTTPS certificate, if the FQDN is accepted on LE side.
+If yes, your HTTP domain will be redirected to HTTPS in automatic as soon as the certificate is there.

 ## Performance monitoring

 Take a look at your Docker status thanks to this awesome CLI tool called [ctop](https://github.com/bcicen/ctop).

 ## Disclaimer